gitmonkus/NFT-preview-card-component/README.md

 ### What I learned

 I learned more about reading the design guide, working with Figma, and match exactly how they've invisioned the design.
+Also, had some great practice with ::before and ::after Pseudo-Classes.

 ## Author